TheRoks/therokscom/content/posts/2011/06/show-raw-xml-sharepoint-search-core-results-web-part/index.md

 title: "SharePoint search core results web part"
 path: "/show-raw-xml-sharepoint-search-core-results-web-part/"
 tags: ["SharePoint"]
-excerpt: "Developing a custom xslt for the search core results web part can be hard.
-It’s very helpfull to have xml to test it on.
-To view the raw xml use this xsl in SharePoint Enterprise Search."
+excerpt: "The search core results web part in SharePoint Enterprise Search is able to show raw xml with a simple piece of xslt.
+See here how to."
 created: 2011-06-11
 updated: 2011-06-11
 ---